Razuer/chain-grep/README.md

 -   **Chain Grep: Find Regex**: Opens the popup for a regex query.
 -   **Chain Grep: Grep Selection**: Prefills the popup with your selection and executes a text search.
 -   **Chain Grep: Refresh**: Re-runs the search chain on the updated source file.
+-   **Chain Grep: Toggle Chained Highlight**: Toggles highlighting for the selection or word under the cursor for chained files.
+-   **Chain Grep: Clear Chained Highlights**: Removes all chained highlights.
--   **Chain Grep: Toggle Highlight**: Toggles highlighting for the selection or word under the cursor.
+-   **Chain Grep: Toggle Global Highlight**: Toggles highlighting for the selection or word under the cursor globally.
--   **Chain Grep: Clear Highlights**: Removes all highlights.
+-   **Chain Grep: Clear Global Highlights**: Removes all global highlights.

 ### Typical Workflow